ShardenduMishra22/Acumat-Project/Backend.md

 ### **Emergency & Quick Actions**

 21. **POST** `/emergency/activate` → Activate emergency protocol (e.g., Code Stroke).

 ---

 ### **Guidelines & Notifications**

-22. **GET** `/guidelines` → Fetch clinical guidelines for reference.
-23. **GET** `/notifications` → Retrieve alerts and notifications.
+22. **GET** `/notifications` → Retrieve alerts and notifications.

+---

+### **Additional Notes**

+- **Report Summary:**
+  The report summary for each case includes key findings such as:
+  - **Diagnosis:** e.g., "Large Vessel Occlusion Detected"
+  - **Treatment Recommendations:** e.g., "Eligible for Thrombolysis"
+  - **Critical Values:** Highlighting abnormal lab results or vital signs.

+- **Data Relationships:**
+  Cases reference patients and hospitals via their unique IDs.
+Documents (including images and reports) are stored in separate collections and are linked to cases using a `caseId`.
+This normalized approach keeps collections independent, although you may choose to embed document/report IDs within a case document for performance reasons if needed.

+- **Timestamps:**
+  Most data models include `createdAt` and `updatedAt` fields to help with tracking and querying.

-The report summary is specific to an individual case.
+#### The report summary is specific to an individual case.
 Each case goes through data entry, image upload, and lab input, and then the system generates a summary of the key findings.
 This could include:

-Diagnosis (e.g., "Large Vessel Occlusion Detected") Treatment Recommendations (e.g., "Eligible for Thrombolysis") Critical Values (highlighting abnormal lab results or vitals)
+#### Diagnosis (e.g., "Large Vessel Occlusion Detected")
+#### Treatment Recommendations (e.g., "Eligible for Thrombolysis")
+#### Critical Values (highlighting abnormal lab results or vitals)